 A New Reality

 As dawn broke on 24 June 2016, the world woke up to a new reality: the United Kingdom voted to leave the European Union by a majority.
-No one knows exactly what will happen on the morning of 31 October 2019 (HM Government 2019) when the UK is scheduled to leave the EU.
-Depending on whom you speak: it will be boom and freedom or doom and burst.

 For the architecture, engineering and construction (AEC) sector of the economy, the uncertainty surrounding Brexit is causing worries and investment in the sector has slowed.
 Tim Moore, economics associate director at IHS Markit, states:

 “Commercial construction activity fell at a steep and accelerated pace during August, which more than offset the softer rates of decline in house building and civil engineering work.”

 There is one beacon of light among all the uncertainty: Building Information Modelling (BIM).